aargintaru/LearnGit/README.md

 6. Started working on feature/TASK-4
 6.1.
 Initial commit
 6.2.
 Second commit
+7. Started working on feature/TASK-7
+7.1.
+Another commit on feature/TASK-7
-7. Just some commit on MASTER branch
+7.2.
+Added some more on feature/TASK-7
+7.3.
+Added another line with F/T7